You are here

 Kora von Wittelsbach

-Senior Lecturer of Italian Language; Co-director, Cornell-in-Turin Summer Program in Modern European Politics
+Senior Lecturer of Italian Language and Romance Studies; Director, Cornell-in-Turin Summer Program in Modern European Politics

 She is also an affiliate faculty member in Cornell's Jewish Studies Program.

 She is the recipient of the Carpenter Award for Distinguished Advising and the Clark Award for Distinguished Teaching.
 Her research interests include:

 - Jewish-Italian tradition and literature;

 - modern Algerian literature and intellectual history; Jews in Northern Africa;

 - European politics and language standardization (esp.
 Italy, France, Switzerland and the Balkans);

 - multilingualism and lexical interference; role of poetry in second-language acquisition;